Isinya–Singida High Voltage Power Line: Overview

 As far back as 2015, Kenya, Tanzania and Zambia began to explore the amount of electricity that can be moved along high voltage power lines linking the three countries.
 The objective was to exchange electricity between the Eastern Africa Power Pool to which both Kenya and Tanzania belong, and the Southern African Power Pool to which Tanzania ad Zambia belong.
 Each country would build and maintain the infrastructure within its borders.
-Kenya and Tanzania sought a joint consultant to advise of the project.
+Kenya and Tanzania sought a joint consultant to advise on the project.
 A joint Environmental and Social Impact Assessment (ESIA) in both countries was carried out in 2014, funded by the African Development Bank (AfDB).

 Construction in Kenya

-In October 2017, Ketraco, the Kenyan electricity transportation monopoly awarded the construction contract for a 400kV substation at Isinya and the 96 km 400kV high tension line from Isinya to Namanga, to North China Power Engineering Company Limited (NCPE).
+In October 2017, Ketraco, the Kenyan electricity transportation monopoly, awarded the construction contract for a 400kV substation at Isinya and the 96 km 400kV high tension line from Isinya to Namanga, to North China Power Engineering Company Limited (NCPE).
 The work will be jointly financed by Kenyan government at US$4.25 million and the AfDB which will offer US$22.42 million in loans.
-Construction is expected to take 22 months.
+Construction was expected to take 22 months.

+In 2023, the development was met with construction delays related to compensation of landowners and lack of sufficient capital to do so.
+In January 2024, Business Daily Africa reported that completion of construction was expected in 2024.
+In March 2024, The EastAfrican reported that construction was completed but testing and calibration was ongoing with test completion planned for the end of April 2024.